Posted on

 Your current influencer marketing might be performing well.
 But here's the catch.
 If you're not constantly upgrading, eventually you're going to start to fall behind.
 So, take stock of your current collaborators.
 Analyse who's performing and why.

-This means diving into complex metrics, including:
+This means diving into metrics for measuring and optimising campaigns, including:

 Analyse who you're reaching with what messages.
 You'll also benefit from social listening tools here.
 For example, these tools can analyse how higher competitors are performing and benchmark your brand.
 Understand the messages each creator is sharing.
 Whether trending content performs better.